BochisAndrei/LaptopCooler/README.md

 - ArduinoSerial.java
 - GestiuneTemp.java

-ArduinoSerial.java contains the code necessary for the connection to the Serial port and to copy the data from there.
+ArduinoSerial.java contains the code necessary for the connection to the Serial port and for copying the data from there.

 GestiuneTemp.java contains the interface that will display the data with a thread.